-Our firm knows all about the serious injuries inflicted upon workers in the oil and gas industry.
+The Lafayette oil field injury lawyers at our Louisiana personal injury law firm, Galloway Jefcoat, LLP, know all about the serious injuries inflicted upon workers in the oil and gas industry.
 Firm partner Rusty Galloway worked on an oil rig as both a roughneck and a mud engineer.
 He understands the regulations that oil sites must obey, including the physical components of the oil rig construction and the chemical compounds of the mud mix.
-If an oil and gas injury hurt you or killed a loved one, his team can find out what went wrong.
-Our law firm in Lafayette has the experience and resources to handle cases from all over southern Louisiana, including Calcasieu Parish, Lake Charles and Sulphur.
+If an oil and gas injury hurt you or killed a loved one, Rusty and his legal team can find out what went wrong and help ensure you receive rightful compensation.
+Our law firm in Lafayette has the experience and resources to handle cases from all over southern Louisiana including Calcasieu Parish, Lake Charles and Sulphur.

 Does Workers’ Comp Cover Pipeline Accidents?

 Injuries from pipeline accidents are often severe, and they may affect a victim’s physical and mental abilities in the long-term.
 An injured worker may not be able to return to the same position — or even the same industry — that he or she held before the accident occurred.
 Workers’ comp can partially compensate for these financial losses by covering a portion of the wages lost from being unable to work and medical bills related to the accident.
 This is true regardless of fault.